 How is jaundice diagnosed?

-A general diagnosis of jaundice may be made by physical examination.
+A general diagnosis may be made by physical examination.
 The skin is gently pressed to observe the coloring when the skin blanches.

 Attention should be paid to other risk factors that might make the jaundice worse, including prematurity, excessive weight loss, or a traumatic delivery.
 Further work-up may be necessary to identify the underlying cause of pathologic jaundice.